hieuchaydi/hieuchaydi/README.md

 ---

+# 👨‍💻 About Me

 ## 🌱 Fun Facts & More About Me

 - 🏫 Currently studying Information Technology at ICTU.
-- 🧩 Enjoy solving coding puzzles, joining hackathons, and exploring new technologies.
+- 🧠 Passionate about logical problems and algorithm challenges — regularly practice on [LeetCode](https://leetcode.com/hieuand2004).
-- 🌟 Lifelong learner—always building, always growing.
+- 🌟 A curious and dedicated learner, always eager to grow and improve.
 - 💬 “Let’s connect, collaborate, and code something awesome together!”
 ---

 ## 📬 Let's Connect